 If your team has never used a CRM system before, there will be an adjustment period, but here are 6 CRM best practices for small businesses that will keep you moving in the right direction.

 What is drip marketing?
 Well, you asked the right person.
-As the Marketing Manager here at TAI, I have some direct connection with this topic.
+As the Director of Marketing here at TAI, I have some direct connection with this topic.
 Here’s how I describe drip marketing: Drip marketing is like a casual dinner party – your guests arrive at different times and from various places, but they are all lead to the same buffet once they get there.
 When a new guest walks up to the buffet, she starts on the side of the table with appetizers and makes her way down to the desserts.
 It doesn’t matter that five other guests are already eating dessert, she hasn’t built up to that point yet and so it is logical for her, individually, to experience the buffet from its origin.

 I recently helped a client who was looking for a solution that would enable him to find specific attachments quickly based on their intended use.
 For example, an Account might have several attachments associated with it, but the user may want to know which of those various attachments is being used for which specific purposes.
 A "specific purpose" might be something like a contract for the account, or a support agreement.